The WNBA semifinals are here. Will the Storm open series vs. Lynx rested or rusty?

 In the past couple of days, the Seattle players have been gracious with compliments about a Lynx team that’s been considered an underdog for most of the season while compiling a surprising 14-8 record.

 “They’re a formidable team,” Kloppenburg said.
 “They’re well-coached.
-They got three-point shooting.
-They got some skilled guards.
+They’ve got three-point shooting.
+They’ve got some skilled guards.
 We played pretty well against them in the regular season, but it’s a whole new season now.
 I’m anticipating an intense battle with them.”

 Seattle, which swept the two regular-season games by an average of 19.5 points, has won six straight games against Minnesota, including a 103-88 victory on Sept.
 6 and an 84-74 win in the first round of the playoffs last year.